Advice For A Great Grand Canyon Family Trip

 We chose this year to visit the parks because as a 4th grader, Tiny Traveler can have an Every Kid in a Park pass, which gives the whole family free access to the parks from the September when she starts 4th grade to the August afterward.

-If you don’t have a 4th grader and plan to visit a few parks in one year, consider an annual pass you can consider an $80 annual pass.
+If you don’t have a 4th grader and plan to visit a few parks in one year, consider an $80 annual pass.
 There are also discounts for military families, seniors and people with disabilities.

 Signs warn you that the large parking lot at the main visitors center is full by 11:00.
 I would believe this unless you are visiting in the deep off-season.
 Plan to get to the park by 10:30 and the earlier the better.
 If you park here you will have to walk quite a ways or take the park shuttle to get to the main part of the park.